UIA316-Equity/OpenSymbol/README.md

-# YouRule
+# OpenSymbol
-Chrome extension for showing symbols for a word on hover for users with dyslexia
+Browser extension that highlights the words the mouse cursor is on, and shows a symbol which best encapsulates the word.